From desk of Kevin Martin

 Ok, in my examples, you could say that we create our worlds when we are misled by our impressions and when we find out what is real, then we are back on track for experiencing what is real.
 That sounds logical.
 I’d like to pose that we are always being misled, or at least led by our impressions and perceptions.
 We cannot get away from that.

 Whatever we see, hear, or experience is always subject to our own beliefs, experiences, and our present state of mind.
 If the boss says, “You’re doing a good job.”
 For most people that is great and their perception is that they are doing a good job.
 For others it may not be so great.
 They may say to themselves, “Why just good.
 Why does he not think I am doing a great job?” or “Why did he tell me that?
 Is he setting me up for something?” and their world just turned sour.

 You might say, “Well yeah.
 Sure.
 But everyone is different.”
 EXACTLY!
 Everyone is different.
 How you see and interpret things is different from how others do.
-(Just like I said at the beginning of the chapter.)
 And how you see and interpret things is how you perceive and experience them.
 Hence, we all experience the world differently and we all have our own realities.

 Is it starting to sink in?

-Now, when you see or hear something that makes you feel angry, disturbed, fearfull, guilty, judgemental, or any other negative feeling, say this mantra or prayer to the Divine, God, SOurce, Creator or however you reference the Greater Being.
+Now, when you see or hear something that makes you feel angry, disturbed, fearful, guilty, judgmental, or any other negative feeling, say this mantra or prayer to the Divine, God, Source, Creator or however you reference the Greater Being.

 Please Forgive Me

 Say these phrases in any order and say them several times until the feeling starts to diminish.
 Say them until you start to feel pono (right).
 You are clearing whatever is in you that has to do with what you just witnessed, heard, or perceived.